ShadowTheHedgehogHacking/ShadowRando/README.md

 3. Move/Save the ISO to the Path Dolphin detects your games.
 A new full-size entry should appear in your Dolphins game list.
 Use this when playing the game.

 ### (Developers Only) How To Build Release Variant
-Tweak below with target platform in -r and adjust --self-contained to false if you don't want to embed .NET 8 Desktop Runtime in the output
+`dotnet publish -c Release -r win-x64`

-`dotnet publish ShadowRando -c Release -r win-x64 --self-contained true /p:PublishSingleFile=true`
+`dotnet publish -c Release -r linux-x64`